dotcomdudee/glider.game/readme.md

 **Chase the perfect run.** Time your throw, trade altitude for speed, and thread glowing rings to build your multiplier.
 Boost through a narrow arch, slip past a stone pillar, and push for a new personal best.
 Every world keeps its own record, and every flight earns you another chance to go farther.

 **Or simply explore.** Free Flight gives you an open world and the freedom to turn in any direction.
-Follow a coastline, climb above the mountains, circle back to a favourite lake, or keep going until the landscape changes around you.
-No rings to follow.
+Follow a coastline, climb above the mountains, pull a full loop through the sky, or circle back to a favourite lake.
+Discover a rare golden ring and collect 420 bonus coins, or keep going until the landscape changes around you.
+No route to follow.
 Nowhere you have to be.

 ## A world that keeps unfolding